The splitlogs Binary

 The splitlogs configuration file

 The configuration file contains line-delimited key=value pairs.
-The key entries are the same as the command line arguments.
+The system supports the following options in this file:

 Notes about performance concerns